dmcardle/nmcardle.com/public/resume.md

 State University of New York at Geneseo | Geneseo, NY | 2013

-* Directed Studies focused on Document Image Analysis.
+* Multiple semesters of Directed Studies focused on Document Image Analysis.
 * Presented *Stompbox* framework for real-time simulation of analog audio effects at GREAT Day (Geneseo Recognizing Excellence, Achievement, and Talent).

 ## Skills

-* Languages: C, C++, Rust, Python, Bash.
+* Languages: C, C++, Rust, Python, Go, Bash.
+  Some experience with RISC-V and X86 assembly.
   Approximate knowledge of many other languages.
 * Version control: Git.
 Some experience with Mercurial and Perforce.
 * Build systems: Bazel, GN, Make.
 Some experience with CMake.
+* Debuggers: GDB and RR.
 * Technical writing: DoD proposals and software documentation.
-Some contributions to IETF specifications.
+Contributed to some IETF specifications.